ElvinOuyang/elvinouyang.github.io/_posts/2017-06-16-gtd-detailed-data-mining.md

 ![](/assets/images/gtd/2017-06-16-gtd-detailed-data-mining_files/figure-markdown_github/2.png)

-From the above graph I can infer that Busines has consistently been the target of terror attacks over the years, while "Other" targets take a large portion in the distribution.
+From the above graph I can infer that *Business* has consistently been the target of terror attacks over the years, while *Other* targets take a large portion in the distribution.
 I will revisit this "Other" group in later analysis.

-After I plotted the attack count by attack types and target types over years in above charts, it is clear that these most frequent types claimed more attacks back in the 1970s to 1990s.
-"Other" attack types and target types becomes more crucial after the 2000s.
-To better understand terror attacks that happened in more recent time, I will zoom in the time coverage and compare the U.S. attacks with those around the world.
+After plotting the count by attack types and target types in above graphs, it is clear that these most frequent types claimed more attacks back in the 1970s to 1990s. *Other* attack types and target types became more crucial after the 2000s, indicating that **the attack type and target type pattern did change over the years**.

+To better understand terror attacks that happened in more recent years, I narrowed down the time span to years after 2000 and compared the U.S. attacks with those in the World.

 ``` r
 # Generate a dataframe for time by type